medialab/xan/docs/blog/csv_base_jumping.md

 Then we have 3 cases to handle:

-1. both byte series are rejected: this should not be possible unless you are reaching the end of the stream and have not enough data to make a decision.
-Double check your code, there might be something wrong.
+1. both byte series are rejected: this can happen when you are reaching the end of the stream because there is not enough data to make an informed decision.
+This
-2. only one of the byte series is rejected: this means we know whether we are in the unquoted or quoted scenario and we can correctly return the byte offset of next row.
+2. only one of the byte series is rejected: this means we know whether we are in the unquoted or quoted scenario and we can correctly return the byte offset of the next row.
 3. none of the byte series are rejected: this is improbable, but still happens in real-life, albeit rarely.
 This typically occurs when cells contain raw text and the sequence of commas and line breaks in this text matches the structure of your CSV file.
 In this case, we need a better tie-breaker.

 Here we will need the column profile from our sample and some similarity function (I recommend [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) here) to find the correct hypothesis.
 Just compute said similarity between the column profile (a vector of the average cell sizes in bytes from the sample) and a byte series' rows column profile.

 The result is usually clear-cut with some hypothesis over `0.9` and the other below `0.2`, but your mileage may vary.

 And this is it.
-This technique is reasonably robust and should let you jump safely.
+This technique is reasonably robust and will let you jump safely.

 See the [simd-csv](https://docs.rs/simd-csv) crate implementation of this technique in its [`Seeker`](https://docs.rs/simd-csv/latest/simd_csv/struct.Seeker.html) struct, notably the [`find_record_after`](https://docs.rs/simd-csv/latest/simd_csv/struct.Seeker.html#method.find_record_after) method ([source](https://docs.rs/simd-csv/latest/src/simd_csv/seeker.rs.html#369-438)).
 It is currently being used in production already.